 We spent the majority of our time up north in Golden Bay, a climber’s absolute paradise.
 Perfect sunny weather, some of the best climbs in New Zealand, and a chilled out hippie vibe…what more can you ask for?

-We trained and climbed almost every day, building upon the skills we developed in Wanaka and gaining new ones, from single pitch top rope rescue to commercial abseil set ups and lots and lots of lead climbing.
+We trained and climbed almost every day, building upon the rock climbing training lessons and skills we developed in Wanaka and gaining new ones, from single pitch top rope rescue to commercial abseil set ups and lots and lots of lead climbing.
 After long days on the rock, the crew ran down to the beach for a quick swim in the chilly water before relaxing at an amazing beach bach.
 It was over this week together at the beach that the team really came together, learning to balance lots of fun with some studying and a touch of group management and cooking.

 We had one day off in the middle of the week, and after a planning session at a Department of Conservation office checking out the mountains in the area, we headed to the famous Mussel Inn for a couple of pints and then to Wharariki Beach.
 Covered in thousands of tiny blue jellyfish and pumping with wind, the beach felt like another planet.